cehdeti/starthere/README.md

 1. Check out this repo to your computer in the directory where you want your new project to live (ex: `git clone https://github.com/cehdeti/starthere.git my_new_project`).
-2. `cd` into the new directory and run `make setup`.
+2. `cd` into the new directory and run `make starthere`.
 This will prompt you for an app slug and a human-readable app name, which the `make` task will use to set up your new project.
 4. Follow the setup instructions below.